shubhamrly/TypeFace-DropBox/README.md

 ## Screenshots
-Please refer to the Demo.pdf file in root directory sample file contains the sample images for upload.
+1.Please refer to the Demo.pdf file in root directory, 2.Sample folder contains the sample files for upload.

 ## Resources Used
 1. My Design: